The Row Margaux 10 vs. Shoulder 12

 At a Glance

-The Margaux 10 and Shoulder 12 serve different routines.
-The distinction comes down to proportion and carry style.
+The distinction between the Margaux 10 and Shoulder 12 comes down to proportion and carry style.

 Margaux 10